dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 - 2017-05-09-developing-jsf-applications-with-spring-boot
 ---

 **TL;DR** In this blog post, we will learn how to handle authentication and authorization on *RESTful APIs* written with *Spring Boot*.
-We will clone, from *GitHub*, a simple *Spring Boot* application that exposes public endpoints, and then we will secure these endpoints with *Spring Security* and *JWTs*.
+We will clone, from *GitHub*, a simple Spring Boot application that exposes public endpoints, and then we will secure these endpoints with *Spring Security* and *JWTS*.

 ## Securing RESTful APIs with JWTs

-*JSON Web Tokens*, commonly known as *JWTs*, are tokens that are used to authenticate users on applications.
-This technology has gained popularity over the past few years because it enables backends to accept requests simply by validating the contents of these *JWTs*.
-That is, application that use *JWTs* no longer have to hold cookies or other session data about their users.
+*JSON Web Tokens*, commonly known as JWTs, are tokens that are used to authenticate users on applications.
+This technology has gained popularity over the past few years because it enables backends to accept requests simply by validating the contents of these JWTS.
+That is, applications that use JWTS no longer have to hold cookies or other session data about their users.
 This characteristic facilitates scalability while keeping applications secure.

-During the authentication process, when a user successfully logs in using their credentials, a *JSON Web Token* is returned and must be saved locally (typically in local storage).
-Whenever the user wants to access a protected route or resource (an endpoint), the user agent must send the *JWT*, usually in the `Authorization` header using the [*Bearer schema*](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html), alongside with the request.
+During the authentication process, when a user successfully logs in using their credentials, a JSON Web Token is returned and must be saved locally (typically in local storage).
+Whenever the user wants to access a protected route or resource (an endpoint), the user agent must send the JWT, usually in the `Authorization` header using the [*Bearer schema*](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer.html), along with the request.

-When a backend server receives a request with a *JWT*, the first thing to do is to validate the token.
-This consists of a series of steps, and if any of these fails then the request must be rejected.
+When a backend server receives a request with a JWT, the first thing to do is to validate the token.
+This consists of a series of steps, and if any of these fails then, the request must be rejected.
 The following list shows the validation steps needed:

 - Check that the JWT is well formed
 - Check the signature
 - Validate the standard claims
 - Check the Client permissions (scopes)

-We won't get into the nitty-gritty details about *JWTs* in this article but, if needed, [this resource can provide more about information about *JWTs*](https://auth0.com/docs/jwt) and this [resource about *JWT* validation](https://auth0.com/docs/api-auth/tutorials/verify-access-token).
+We won't get into the nitty-gritty details about JWTS in this article but, if needed, [this resource can provide more about information about JWTS](https://auth0.com/docs/jwt) and this [resource about JWT validation](https://auth0.com/docs/api-auth/tutorials/verify-access-token).

 ## The RESTful Spring Boot API Overview

-The *RESTful Spring Boot API* that we are going to secure is a task list manager.
+The RESTful Spring Boot API that we are going to secure is a task list manager.
 The task list is kept globally, which means that all users will see and interact with the same list.
 To clone and run this application, let's issue the following commands:

 ```bash
 # clone the starter project